michalisfot/message-processing-system/README.md

 composer install
 symfony server:start
 ```
-Run the following comand to publish 1 message to the exchange:<br/>
+Run the following command to publish 1 message to the exchange:<br/>
 `php bin/console publish-message 1`<br/>

-Run the following comand to consume 1 message from the queue and store it into the database:<br/>
+Run the following command to consume 1 message from the queue and store it into the database:<br/>
 `php bin/console consume-message 1`

 or use docker-compose (run from the docker folder):